Photo By: Dorsey Alston Realtors, a member of Luxury Portfolio International

 Photo By: Amadeus Leightner

 A Touch of French Country

-The dining room is illuminated with a dark metal chandelier and staged with bright, comfortable chairs and a dining table set with blue plates and French Country accessories and greenery.
+The renovated dining room is illuminated with a metal chandelier and staged with bright, comfortable chairs and a dining table set with blue plates and French country accessories and greenery.
 The new French doors open to the backyard and offer additional natural light.
-A magnolia wreath hangs above a sideboard displaying two lamps and white serving dishes.

 French doors were added to create an airy, yet private home office.
 The walls were painted a medium gray and bright linen window treatments create soft, natural mood.
 The room is staged with a traditional desk and chair.
 Topiaries, old books, and a map set the mood for creative exploration.